tsgates/arch-wiki-markdown/wiki/Nautilus.md

 -   Sound Converter — Nautilus extension to convert audio files formats

 http://code.google.com/p/nautilus-sound-converter/ ||
-nautilus-soundconverter
+nautilus-sound-converter

--   seahorse-nautilus — PGP encryption and signing for nautilus
+-   Seahorse Nautilus — PGP encryption and signing for nautilus

 http://git.gnome.org/browse/seahorse-nautilus/ || seahorse-nautilus

-> Nautilus 3.6 create an empty document
+> Create an empty document in Nautilus 3.6 and above

-Gnome 3.6 brings new changes to Nautilus.
-Some features are dropped in favour of easy maintainence of Nautilus.
-Creating an empty document option has been removed from the default menu in Nautilus.
-One has to create a ~/Templates/  folder in your home folder and place an empty file inside the folder through your favourite Terminal by touch ~/Templates/new or by using any other file manager.
-Restart nautilus to get back the function of creating an empty document from Nautilus menu.
+Gnome 3.6 brought changes to Nautilus.
+The option to create an empty document has been removed from the right-click menu in Nautilus.
+To get this option back one has to create a ~/Templates/  folder in your home folder and place an empty file inside the folder through your favourite Terminal by touch ~/Templates/new or by using any other file manager.
+Then just restart Nautilus.

+On non-English installations, the templates directory might have another name.
+One can find the actual directory with the following command: xdg-user-dir TEMPLATES.

-> Nautilis 3.6 use delete key to move to trash
+> Use delete key to move to trash in Nautilus 3.6 and above

 By default Nautilus now no longer uses the delete key to move files to trash.
 If you want to get that feature back make the following changes